 The Draft EIR was released for public review on April 22, 2019.
 After considering 17 different alternatives, three alternatives advanced through the screening process: 1) Replace the Pope-Chaucer Bridge and Widen Channel Downstream, 2) Construct One or More Detention Basins, 3) Replace the Pope-Chaucer Bridge and Construct Floodwalls Downstream.

 A separate environmental review for the replacement of the Newell Road Bridge is being managed by the City of Palo Alto.
-A Draft EIR is expected to be developed in 2019.
+A Draft EIR was released in May 2019.
 For more information, visit the city’s website.
 Caltrans replaced the Highway 101 bridge and frontage roads to improve traffic flow and allow channel widening.
 The new bridge was completed in 2018.

 Bay to Highway 101 Reach (Downstream)